 © Kathy Duncan, 2011

-The “Old Home Place” is my mother’s birth place and her childhood home, the place of her most cherished memories.
-It is located on the first piece of land that my grandparents ever owned.
+The “Old Home Place” is my mother’s birthplace and her childhood home, the place of her most cherished memories.
+It is located, in Red River County, Texas, on the first piece of land that my grandparents ever owned.
 Its previous owner was the notorious Jack Pope.

 On one trip to visit The Old Home Place, my son unexpectedly began channeling the voices of my mother’s childhood friends, who loved to ask, “Are Jack Pope’s bloody handprints really on your fireplace?”

 The truth began long before Jack Pope murdered his family.
 His first wife had been home alone, raking and burning leaves in the yard.
 The hem of her dress caught fire.
+She was also wearing a new flannel slip.
+She had used a safety pin to fasten her clothes and could not get them off.
 She must have resembled a human torch out there in the yard.
 Did she run?
 Certainly, she did not think to drop and roll because her burns were too severe.
-Somehow, she managed to get back to the house, removed her shoes, leaving them on the step, and crawled into bed.
+Somehow, she managed to get back to the house, removed her shoes, left them on the step, and crawled into bed.

-A passerby spotted her smoking, burned shoes on the steps and investigated.
+A passerby spotted her still smoking, burned shoes on the steps and investigated.

 Help was sent for and arrived in the form of my grandmother, Bertha Chapman, who frequently helped to nurse the sick in the area.
 Mrs. Pope lingered for three agonizing days.
 She was literally roasted.
 Nothing could save her or ease her pain.